 Expands self-zone inspection to be able to recognize secondary signaling and media channels that result from locally-destined/-originated SCCP traffic

 H.323 Support for Versions 3 and 4

 Updates H.323 support to versions 3 and 4 (previously supported versions 1 and 2)

 Introduces H.323 Application Inspection and Control (AIC) to apply granular controls to address specific application-level vulnerabilities and exploits

 The router security configurations described in this document include capabilities offered by these enhancements with explanations to describe the action applied by the policies.
-Hyperlinks to the individual feature documents are available in the Related Information section of this document if you wish to review the complete details for the voice inspection features.
+Hyperlinks to the individual feature documents are available in the Related Information

 In order to reinforce points mentioned earlier, the application of the Cisco IOS Firewall with router-based voice capabilities must apply the Zone-Based Policy Firewall.
 The classic IOS Firewall does not include the needed capability to fully support the signaling complexities or behavior of voice traffic.